nleaf/nleaf.github.io/cloud.md

       Quickly deploy Kubernetes clusters and add or remove nodes, saving you the time and manual work associated with logging into servers and running commands individually.
   heading: Experience the Enterprise Cloud
+- template: quote
+  block: quote
+  image: "/uploads/EXP_Circle-Mark.svg"
+  image-alt: Expedient
+  quote: "“Expedient’s enterprise level cloud solution freed up our internal resources,
+    allowing us the time we needed to implement a best-in-class cloud services platform to support a site that has over 123 million monthly page views and 2.6 billion associated images.
+As a result, we gained efficiencies at all levels.”"
+  cite: "- David Mele, President, Homes.com"
+  link: ''
+  cta: ''
 - template: highlights-2-column
   block: highlights-2col
   subheading: 'Public, Private, and Hybrid cloud options to drive your business transformation